Fire Evacuation Procedures In The Workplace

 Despite all the work carried out by businesses, the government and the emergency services, fires cannot be avoided entirely.
-This is why, no matter how good your fire risk assessment, and fire prevention strategy, you must also have a sound procedure in place for evacuating people from the workplace should a fire break out.
-This is something that needs to be clear, written down, readily available for anyone to see, and also easily communicable to those in charge in the event of an emergency.
-In this article, we’re going to look at some of the main points that you will need to think about in your fire evacuation procedure.
+This is why, no matter how good your fire risk assessment and fire prevention strategy, you must also have a sound procedure in place for evacuating people from the workplace should a fire break out.

-Note: It’s important to remember that this list is not exhaustive, and certain premises will call for different procedures.
+Note: It’s important to remember that this list is not exhaustive, and certain premises will call for different procedures for fire evacuation.

 When a fire is discovered, it’s anyone’s responsibility to raise the building’s fire alarm.
 All plans need to include alarm locations, and it should be made clear to individuals that they do not need to wait for approval to raise the alarm if they believe a dangerous fire has broken out.